AlexeyMK/alexeymk.com/_posts/2015-10-6-flystein-saved-me-over-1000-dollars-on-flight-costs-and-all-they-got-was-this-blog-post.md

 - reviews
 ---

+**TL;DR** [Flystein](1) saved me over $1,000 on booking flights.
+So I like them.

 I'm getting old.
-Not "bones ache in the morning" - more "grumpy old man."

 One symptom is I've gotten picky about flying.
 I still don't fly business (cheap > grumpy), but I have a strong aversion to redeyes and a preference for direct flights over connections that I value at about $20/hour.

-### Shopping for flights is a whole process.
+#### Shopping for flights is _work_
-I found myself planning a series of flights for [Hacker Paradise](http://hackerparadise.org) this past month, flying from
+I found myself planning a series of flights for [Hacker Paradise][2] this past month, flying from
 <pre>Tel Aviv --> New York --> San Francisco --> Tokyo --> Tel Aviv</pre>
 with a few days of flexibility for when to take each flight.

-I spent about a half an hour on Skyscanner and Google flights, and got to about $3,000.
+I spent about half an hour on Skyscanner and Google Flights, and got to about $3,000.
 Which is a lot.

-At roughly the same time, Vlad from [Flystein.com][1] reached out and offered to help Hacker Paradise participants to book flights.
+At roughly the same time, Vlad from [Flystein][1] reached out and offered to help Hacker Paradise participants to book flights.

-### What's Flystein?
+#### What's Flystein?
 Glad you asked.
 Flystein, it turns out, is what a value travel agent looks like in the digital age.
-Instead of making money by taking some percentage of your booking fare from airlines, Flystein helps you find the cheapest possible fare online that meets your needs, and then charges a flat fee for their services.
+Instead of making money by taking some percentage of your booking fare from airlines, Flystein helps you find the cheapest possible fare online that meets your needs, and then charges a flat fee for doing so.
+You then book the flights yourselves, via links Flystein finds for you.

 Taking money for providing value as a business model.
 Who knew.

-### So how did it go?
+#### How did it go?
 I gave Flystein.com my itinerary and neurotic set of flight cost preferences.

-A day later, he came back to me with a ~$1,900 price tag.
+A day later, they came back with flights totalling ~$1,900.
 A $1,100 difference between a "reasonably competent" online flight shopper spending half an hour and a bona fide expert.

 #### How did things get so much cheaper?
-###### Phantom Round Trip
-My Tel Aviv to New York flight includes a round trip flight back to Copenhagen in February.
+**Phantom Round Trip** My Tel Aviv to New York flight includes a round trip flight back to Copenhagen in February.
 I'm probably not going to take it, but who knows.
 Also, who cares - it was $200 or so cheaper than the equivalent one-way flight.
 I would have never known to check.

-###### Phantom Leg
-My San Francisco to Tokyo flight included a day-long layover in Tokyo, and then continued on to Hong Kong.
+** Phantom Leg** My San Francisco to Tokyo flight included a day-long layover in Tokyo, and then continued on to Hong Kong.
 I, however, never made it on the connection.
 One day, Hong Kong, one day.

 There's a [whole series of flight hacks](TODO: link) like the above you can find to considerably lower your costs, if you know what to look for and are willing to spend the time.
 Or you can use Flystein.